Siesta Key Fishing Charter

 Inshore structure fishing takes many forms; bridges, docks, seawalls, rip-rap, rock piles, artificial reefs, oyster bars, and holes.
 Both Big Sarasota Pass and New Pass are filled with fish-holding structure as are most of the passes and inlets in Florida.
 Docks and oyster bars are abundant in our area, along with several bridges.
 The north end of Siesta Key in particular is a terrific spot with deep water and miles of rip-rap, docks, and the Siesta Drive Bridge.
 The following breaks down the two different techniques for fishing deep water and shallow water structure.

-Deep water structure
+Siesta Key deep water structure

 In most instances, a vertical presentation is the most effective way to target fish in deeper water.
 A knocker rig works very well in this presentation.
 It is simply a sliding sinker that rests up against the hook.
 This results in the bait resting right on the bottom and allows a fish to move off with the bait without detecting any weight.
 A two foot piece of heavier leader helps prevent cut-offs on the sharp rocks.
 The baited hook is lowered and allowed to lie on the bottom with a taught line.
 As with all structure fishing, use as little weight as possible, just enough to hold the bottom.
 The best time to fish deeper areas is during periods of slow tidal movement as a lot of current makes fishing too difficult.

-Shallow water structure
+Siesta Key shallow water structure

 Docks and bridge pilings in four to twelve feet of water make up the majority of structure in Sarasota waters.
 Anchoring several boat lengths up current and tossing the bait back towards the structure is the best approach when fishing these spots.
 Whenever possible, use a minimal rig consisting of a two foot piece of leader, a hook, and a split shot.
 If heavy current exists, use the “knocker rig” with a light weight.
 When the water in the passes is clean, docks adjacent to the passes will be productive.
 After a front moves through, the passes will be full of cold, dirty water.
 The area to the south is more protected and often times the docks and canals here will offer better fishing as most species prefer cleaner water.